-- Examination results (assessments) and individual progress are measured termly and at year end against targets set at the beginning of each academic year, national benchmarks and local data; - Achievement made against the School Development plan; - Monitoring of KPIs' for key areas of management agreed for each academic year, - Budgets agreed and measured against actual performance and associated financial criteria that inform sound financial management; - Internal departmental inspections by SLT and Trustee visits to assess specific aspects of the school (as permitted) - Headteacher reports to Trustees covering all aspects of school operations, performance, outcomes and staff and pupil welfare; - Consideration of survey data to assess the views of students, parents & staff and monitoring of reports relating to response strategies.
+- Examination results (assessments) and individual progress are measured termly and at year end against targets set at the beginning of each academic year, national benchmarks and local data; - Achievement made against the School Improvement plan; - Monitoring of KPIs' for key areas of management agreed for each academic year, - Budgets agreed and measured against actual performance and associated financial criteria that inform sound financial management; - Internal departmental inspections by SLT and Trustee visits to assess specific aspects of the school - Headteacher reports to Trustees covering all aspects of school operations, performance, outcomes and staff and pupil welfare & staff retention - Consideration of survey data to assess the views of students, parents & staff and monitoring of reports relating to response strategies. - Reports to Trustees on the management & maintenance of assets & resources

-Objectives & performance criteria are owned by members of the Leadership Team and monitored through Trustee Committee meetings and the Full Governing Body.
+Objectives & performance criteria are owned by members of the Leadership Team and monitored through Trustee Committee meetings and the Board of Trustees.